Carlos Menem

 Menem was investigated on various criminal and corruption charges, including illegal arms trafficking (he was sentenced to seven years in prison), embezzlement of public funds (he was sentenced to 4 1/2 years to prison), extortion and bribery (he was declared innocent of both charges).
 His position as senator earned him immunity from incarceration.

 Menem ran for the presidency again in 2003, but faced with a likely defeat in a ballotage against Néstor Kirchner, he chose to pull out, effectively handing the presidency to Kirchner.
 He was elected senator for La Rioja in 2005.
 By the time he died in 2021 at age 90, he was the oldest living former Argentine president.
 (Note: The rest of former living Presidents of Argentina at the time of his death were Isabel Perón, Adolfo Rodríguez Saá, Eduardo Duhalde, Cristina Fernández de Kirchner and Mauricio Macri, all younger than him.
 Alberto Fernández, president of Argentina at the time of his death, was also younger than him.)
 He is regarded as a polarizing figure in Argentina, mostly due to corruption and economic mismanagement throughout his presidency.

+Carlos Menem is also remembered for his passion for sports.
+He was an avid supporter of the River Plate football club and enjoyed surrounding himself with prominent athletes such as Diego Maradona and Gabriela Sabatini.

 Early life and education

 Carlos Saúl Menem (كارلوس سول منعم) was born on 2 July 1930 in Anillaco, a small town in the mountainous north of La Rioja Province, Argentina.
-His parents, Saúl Menem (شاول منعم) and Mohibe Akil (موهيبي عقيل), were Syrian nationals from Yabroud who had emigrated to Argentina.
+His parents, Saúl Menem (شاول منعم) and Mohibe Akil (مهيبة عقيل), were of Syrian Arab ancestry, from Yabroud, who had emigrated to Argentina.
 He attended elementary and high school in La Rioja, and joined a basketball team during his university studies.
 He visited Buenos Aires in 1951 with the team, and met the president Juan Perón and his wife Eva Perón.
 This influenced Menem to become a Peronist.
 He studied law at the National University of Córdoba, graduating in 1955.

 After President Juan Perón's overthrow in 1955, Menem was briefly incarcerated.
 He later joined the successor to the Peronist Party, the Justicialist Party (Partido Justicialista) (PJ).
 He was elected president of its La Rioja Province chapter in 1973.
 In that capacity, he was included in the flight to Spain that brought Perón back to Argentina after his long exile.
 According to the Peronist politician Juan Manuel Abal Medina, Menem played no special part in the event.